oscar-system/oscar-website/blogs/_posts/2018-08-03-PuiseuxSeries.md

 This is fine if you actually want to compute $\eta(q)$, but not if you want to compute
 $\eta(q^n)$ for example, as we do.

-Trying to solve this leads to another problem that is subtle and I was only able to detect because I have implemented numerous power series modules myself.
+Trying to solve this leads to another problem that is subtle and that I was only able to detect because I have implemented numerous power series modules myself.

 Naively, what seems logical is that we ought to substitute $q^n$ for $q$ in the output of